matplotlib/matplotlib/doc/users/project/mission.rst

 Matplotlib Mission Statement
 ============================

-The Matplotlib developer community develops, maintains, and supports Matplotlib and its extensions, providing plotting tools for the Scientific Python Ecosystem.
-Our success is based on how effectively we enable our users, across scientific, industrial, commercial, and educational applications, to achieve their goals.
-We believe that a diverse developer community creates the best software, and we welcome anyone who shares our values, as described in the code of conduct, and our mission to the community.
+The Matplotlib developer community develops, maintains, and supports Matplotlib and its extensions to provide plotting tools for the Scientific Python Ecosystem.
+Our success is based on how effectively we enable our users, across scientific, industrial, commercial, and educational domain, to achieve their goals.

+We believe that a diverse developer community creates the best software, and we welcome anyone who shares our mission and values, as described in the code of conduct, to the community.

 Adapting the requirements :ref:`laid out by John Hunter